-But where the electron only knows a few tricks, the scope of possible observer participation is a coalescence of three mathematically related but philosophically distinct concepts: the Universal Turing Machine, the Universal Constructor and the Universal Verifier, and thus is able to account for all construction and verification rules whether physical, simulated or mathematical and over all possible knowledge-bearing states of any possible systems.
+But where the electron only knows a few tricks, the scope of possible observer participation is a coalescence of three mathematically related but philosophically distinct concepts: the universal Turing machine, the universal constructor and the universal experimenter, and thus is able to account for all construction and verification rules whether physical, simulated or mathematical and over all possible knowledge-bearing states of any possible systems.
 Essentially, the observer has Turing-complete participatory freedom.